zhiming99/rpc-frmwrk/README.md

 4. A tree-like hierarchical persistant registry.

 ---
+[`Sat Jun 18 2022 09:28:10 PM Beijing`]
+1. Made a performance optimization by polling the stream channels on a dedicated group of loops different from the previous DBus's loop.
+It will improve the throughtput when there are a large number stream channels and heavy traffics.

 [`Wed Jun 15 2022 10:29:58 AM Beijing`]
 1. So far the workflow has covered all the types of the connections rpc-frmwrk supports.
 2. And added a `rpcfs` testcase.